lEuT01/fundamental-physics-modelling/README.md

-# TSP-Tacoma: A Numerical Approach to Fundamental Physical Problems
+# A Numerical Approach to Fundamental Physical Problems: Travelling Salesperson Problem and the Tacoma Bridge Disaster

 This repository contains a Jupyter notebook that explores computational approaches to solve two fundamental problems in physics and engineering: